 Regulating the Rating Agencies

-Critics of the Big Three in the U.S. and Europe have long voiced concern that legislation and financial regulations have created institutional frameworks that rely too heavily on the raters, leaving investors few alternatives.
+Critics of the Big Three in the United States and Europe have long voiced concern that legislation and financial regulations have created institutional frameworks that rely too heavily on the raters, leaving investors few alternatives.
 In 1975, the U.S. Securities and Exchange Commission began choosing which raters could be used to determine the minimum capital levels required for financial firms to trade certain debt securities, depending on their riskiness.
 The three raters initially chosen—Moody's, S&P, and Fitch—were deemed "nationally recognized statistical rating organizations," or NRSROs.
 Though the SEC added more rating agencies to the list over the years, Moody's, S&P, and Fitch maintained their dominant positions.

-In addition to creating an Office of Credit Ratings at the SEC, the Dodd-Frank invested the SEC with the authority to examine NRSROs on an annual basis, levy fines when necessary, and even deregister an agency for providing inaccurate ratings.
+In addition to creating an Office of Credit Ratings at the SEC, the Dodd-Frank Act invested the SEC with the authority to examine NRSROs on an annual basis, levy fines when necessary, and even deregister an agency for providing inaccurate ratings.
 The EU's oversight mechanism, the ESMA, plays a similar role.
-But CFR Senior Fellow Sebastian Mallaby, for one, argues that government regulation is unlikely to solve the conflicts inherent in credit rating agencies, particularly when it comes to sovereign debt.
-"The more government has power and is meddling with rating agencies, the more the rating agencies will be brow-beaten into giving a generous rating to the sovereign," Mallaby says.
-The best way to counter the monopolistic power of the Big Three, he argues, is to stop putting so much weight in their ratings.
+But CFR Senior Fellow Sebastian Mallaby, for one, argued that government regulation is unlikely to solve the conflicts inherent in credit rating agencies, particularly when it comes to sovereign debt.
+"The more government has power and is meddling with rating agencies, the more the rating agencies will be brow-beaten into giving a generous rating to the sovereign," Mallaby said.
+The best way to counter the monopolistic power of the Big Three, he argued, is to stop putting so much weight in their ratings.

-"The reason why the subprime bubble could happen, or the reason why the European sovereign debt crisis can happen is, largely, that very blind investors bought bonds relying on ratings, and [didn't do] their own homework about what the real credit risk was in the bonds," says Mallaby.
+"The reason why the subprime bubble could happen, or the reason why the European sovereign debt crisis can happen is, largely, that very blind investors bought bonds relying on ratings, and [didn't do] their own homework about what the real credit risk was in the bonds," said Mallaby.